fiskaltrust/faq/qna/AT-carefree-extension-after-expired-grace-period.md

 ## Answer

-The subscription for digital products offered by fiskaltrust has a validity date, which, upon expiration, enters a 3-months-long grace period.
+The subscription for digital products offered by fiskaltrust has a validity date, which, upon expiration, enters a 3-month-long grace period.
 To ensure the continuity of service, the subscription must be extended before the end of the grace period.
-After the expiration of the grace period it will not be possible to extend the subscription via portal, and a request for assistance will have to be placed with the fiskaltrust.Support.
+After the expiration of the grace period it will not be possible to extend the subscription via the portal and a request for assistance will have to be placed with fiskaltrust support.

 **What will happen next:**
-After receiving the request for assistance, the fiskaltrust Support will manually update the expiration details of the subscription for a limited time, thus allowing the Customer to process the extension of the subscription in the usual way via the fiskaltrust.Portal.
-Upon the successful extension, the fiskaltrust.Support will update the subscription details accordingly to match the original purchase and expiration dates.
+After receiving the request for assistance, fiskaltrust support will manually update the expiration details of the subscription for a limited time, thus allowing the customer to process the extension of the subscription in the usual way via the fiskaltrust.Portal.
+Upon the successful extension, fiskaltrust support will update the subscription details accordingly to match the original purchase and expiration dates.